 What is vegan sausage?

-Vegan sausage can consist of a number of different ingredients, but, instead of animal-based meat, most plant-based brands on the market use soy or pea protein to get a similar texture.
+Vegan sausage can consist of a number of different ingredients, but instead of animal-based meat, most plant-based brands on the market use soy or pea protein to get a similar texture.
 For the taste, just like regular sausage, seasoning, spices, and oils are often added to the mix.
-If you’re making a vegan sausage from home, you can use all manner of different ingredients, like tofu, mushroom, and wheat gluten, for example.
+If you’re making a vegan sausage from home, you can use all manner of different ingredients, like tofu, mushrooms, and wheat gluten, for example.

 How is vegan sausage made?

-Just like regular sausages, vegan sausages consist of blended ingredients stuffed into casing.
-Beyond Meat, for example, makes its vegan sausages by blending together peas, fava beans, rice, beet juice, and coconut oil, and then wrapping it in a casing.
+Just like regular sausages, vegan sausages consist of blended ingredients stuffed into a casing.
+Beyond Meat, for example, makes its vegan sausages by blending together peas, fava beans, rice, beet juice, and coconut oil, and then wrapping them in a casing.
 (Only instead of intestines, the latter is made from algae.)

 Is vegan sausage healthy?